hasundue/flash/README.md

 # flash

-Flash is a declarative web framework in TypeScript, particularly optimized for building cloud microservices with a REST API on a serverless platforms with Deno.
+Flash is a declarative web framework in TypeScript, particularly optimized for building REST APIs on serverless platforms with Deno.

 > **Warning**\
 > Flash is still an alpha version.
 Do not use it for production use yet, unless